-Stratum is an open-source multi-tenancy library for Node.js and TypeScript.
-It gives your application hierarchical tenants, config inheritance, permission delegation, three database isolation strategies, and GDPR compliance — so you never have to build multi-tenancy from scratch again.
+An open-source multi-tenancy library for Node.js and TypeScript.
+Hierarchical tenants, config inheritance, permission delegation, three database isolation strategies, and GDPR compliance — from day one.

 The problem Stratum solves